 Debates about humans being fundamentally good or bad makes me want to rip my hair out.
 Humanity is not placed on some external good-bad scale, the space itself is spanned by the variety within humanity.
 It’s like asking which room your house is in.

 Fiction typically tries to send a coherent message and therefore tends to avoid correctives — because they are dissonances (belonging to a different harmony).
-Aaaaand now I’m wondering if there’s a literary equivalent ofthe emancipation of dissonance…
+Aaaaand now I’m wondering if there’s a literary equivalent of the emancipation of dissonance.

 This also works to explain why criticisms against a group is interpreted differently depending on whether it’s coming from an outsider or a fellow member.
 Since an outsider cannot be trusted to share the fundamental values of the group, criticism that would be considered a corrective if given by an insider is instead interpreted as a full-on assault.
-I remember feeling a bit uneasy when starting reading Meaningness some time ago since it wasn’t immediately obvious exactly where its criticisms of objective truth was coming from.
+I remember feeling a bit uneasy when starting reading Meaningness some time ago since it wasn’t immediately obvious exactly where its criticisms of objective truth were coming from.

 This suggests that a future post-scarcity society might not be a perfect utopia.
 If needing other people is required for us to make the necessary effort to understand and respect them, then a future of fabulous wealth might be full of humans doing nothing but engaging in vitriolic yet petty fights for social status.